A notebook file (.ipynb) can be uploaded one of two ways:

 Only a single notebook file can be used per Losant Notebook, an uploaded file will overwrite the previous file.

-Jupyter Notebooks contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc.).
+Jupyter Notebooks are extremely popular and commonly used for batch analytics and data science.
+They contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc.).
 Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc.) as well as executable documents which can be run to perform data analysis.

 When deciding the best way to offer batch analytics to our users we considered several factors: